Philharmonia Instrumental Fellowship FAQ

 What if I am on another programme, will I still be able to do the Fellowship?

-We don’t believe that you can access the full benefit of the programme, if you are on more than one.
+We don’t believe that you can access the full benefit of any fellowship programme if you are on more than one.
 If you are offered another place elsewhere, you will need to make a choice.
 We will not accept anyone who is on a similar programme elsewhere.

 What is the timeline for the applications and the programme?